telerik/blazor-docs/getting-started/web-app.md

     Place the TelerikContainer in interactive Razor components, which are children of static parents.

     The main purpose of the TelerikContainer component is to reuse a TelerikRootComponent with the same settings.
-If you don't have any parameters for the TelerikRootComponent, then you don't need a TelerikContainer.
+If you do not have any parameters for the TelerikRootComponent, then you do not need a TelerikContainer.
 *@

 <TelerikRootComponent IconType="@IconType.Svg"